Interior Architecture Admissions

-In order to maintain a successful learning culture, admission to the bachelor of science in interior design program is selective.
-Each year the faculty selection committee will make offers to best program applicants to fill up to 34 seats in the first year of the Interior Design program.
-For admission, students are evaluated based on grades, standardized test scores, and essays.
-A portfolio is not an entrance requirement for the Interior Design Program at the University of Tennessee.
-We encourage all perspective program applicants to visit the program or have a video or phone conference session with the Interior Design Program Chair or Faculty Member.
-(Call for an appointment 865-974-3243.)
+In order to maintain a successful learning culture, admission to the bachelor of science in Interior Architecture program (formerly Interior Design) is selective.
+Each year the faculty selection committee will make offers to best program applicants to fill up to 34 seats in the first year of the Interior Architecture program.
+For admission, students are evaluated based on grades, standardized test scores and essays.
+A portfolio is not an entrance requirement for Interior Architecture at the University of Tennessee.
+We encourage all applicants to visit the school or have a video or phone conference session with the Interior Architecture Program Chair or Faculty Member.
+(Call for an appointment: 865-974-3243.)

 Important Dates and Facts: Application Deadlines for Traditional Program Entry (high school applicants):